 Balance data security concerns and application overhead with flexible deployment options.

 Enable collaboration with coworkers in an account that is centrally managed.

 Detailed analysis of how the top SaaS companies implement each core EnterpriseReady feature.

 EnterpriseReady was created for the people who build SaaS products (founders, product managers and engineering team leads).

 A guide to creating or enhancing a SaaS product with common features that will enable more adoption by enterprise customers.

 We run a company called Replicated that enables SaaS applications to create an enterprise installable version of their product to be distributed behind the firewall.
 We’ve built and sold a SaaS company previously.
 We work closely with many SaaS founders and teams.
 In order to be successful with the Replicated platform, SaaS companies generally need a baseline of features that enterprise customers want.
-We've led the charge on much of the content, but we've been lucky to have contributers like the team at Segment to contribute to areas where where they're experts.
+We've led the charge on much of the content, but we've been lucky to have contributers like the teams at Segment and TIBCO Jaspersoft to contribute to areas where where they're experts.

 We're product people.
 So, we're changing the enterprise software narrative from "how to SELL to the enterprise" to "how to BUILD for the enterprise."
 Hopefully this site can create a common vernacular for founders, product managers, engineers, sales and customers alike.
 We know we're not always right... so we open sourced this, you can fork it, create edits, share it with your team and even contribute those back.

 You are set to receive an email twice a month containing all the latest contributions to EnterpriseReady.